Hankaji/SmartHomeAssistant/README.md

 # Overview

-A smarthome device that work on raspberry pi and other extentions, featuring many cool features such as cute anime girl dance for you 24/7, or configurable setting which you can change this cute anime girl into any character you want (your waifu for example).
+A smarthome device that work on raspberry pi and other extentions, featuring many cool features such as cute anime girl dance for you 24/7, or configurable setting which you can change this cute anime girl to any character you want (your waifu for example).

 Trust me you won't regret it ( ͡° ͜ʖ ͡°)